Slow Cooker: French Onion Soup

 Traditionally, this soup is served in a cup, ramekin, or soup bowl (or a mini cast-iron Dutch oven would be fun too) with a big slice of French bread on top (to serve as a giant crouton).
 The bread is then covered in aged gruyere and broiled until it's nice and toasty and bubbly.

 If you don't have gruyere, don't worry.
 Swiss cheese is perfectly suitable as a substitute and it's what I always tend to use.
-Other cheeses you could use include provolone, parmesan, jarlsberg, beaufort, or comte.
+Other cheeses you could use include provolone, parmesan, Jarlsberg, Beaufort, or Comte.

-How to make French Onion Soup from scratch?
+How to Make French Onion Soup from Scratch

 The key to making French onion soup from scratch is cooking down the onions until they get browned, caramelized, and super soft.
 This is what gives the soup its deep and rich onion flavor.
-So whether you are making it in a slow cooker, stovetop, or Instant Pot - you always need to caramelize the onions.
-This is where the flavor comes from.

 Once you have done that, the rest is easy.
 You just need broth, traditionally beef broth is used, some herbs like thyme, and then actual time.
 Cooking the soup for a long time is another key for French Onion soup, it develops the flavors.